 The short answer is; any breed!
 The greatest benefit of martingale collars is that the design stops the dog being able to back out of its collar, so if you wish to feel safer when out and about with your pooch, a martingale collar is ideal.

-A house collar is the same as an adjustable collar but without the snap buckle.
-It slides over the head and adjusts to fit around the neck with the metal slider.
+A standard collar is the same as an adjustable collar but without the snap buckle.
+Sometimes this is called a ‘house’ collar, but we think this description is deceiving since the collar be worn both indoors and outdoors.
+Our standard collars slide over the head and adjusts to fit around the neck with a solid brass slider.
 There are several benefits to this design – not only do you get a very sleek look by eliminating the large plastic buckles, but when most plastic products eventually break or wear out through regular use and exposure to the elements, our top quality hardware is made to last.

 All our products are handmade right here in England.

-Currently, we use PayPal and Direct Bank Transfers to process our payments.
+Currently, we use WorldPay and PayPal to process our payments.
 If you want to use PayPal, you don’t need a PayPal account in order to complete your purchase.
 You can use both credit and debit cards once in the checkout.

 Shipping & Returns